 “You what!?
 When you were up in the jump plane?”

 No. Halfway down I got sick and didn’t want to puke on my reserve so I swallowed it.
-I couldn’t see sh*t for the landing!
+I couldn’t see shit for the landing!

 My nausea still hadn’t worn off from the first jump so my fate was pretty much sealed.
 I had a trash bag tucked into my leg pocket –as they suggested we all do just in case-which I pulled out after about the 10th circle around the jump spot.
 I got sick like I was getting paid to produce vomit!
 Seriously violent heaving that just kept on coming.
 Next thing I knew my turn was fast approaching and so I quickly tied-off my puke bag.
 As I held it up by the knot trying to figure out what I should do with it I saw one of the spotters smirk at me and tap his leg; essentially telling me that I needed to take it with me in my leg pocket.
 I was really hoping I would be able to do a PLF on the opposite leg so as not to burst open my bountiful bag of vomit.

 We were told prior to take-off to make a plan with our JP once we saw the jump spot so that we could learn about sharing the air.
-After securing my bag-o-puke I looked to Rubio ready to figure things out and with a slightly dismissive look on his face he said, “You don’t need to worry about where I’m at, I’ll be far away from you.
+After securing my bag-o-puke I looked to Rubio with eyes as wide as saucers ready to figure things out and with a slightly dismissive look on his face, he said, “You don’t need to worry about where I’m at, I’ll be far away from you.
 I’m on a test chute and don’t want you near me anyway!”
 I didn’t know if I should be relieved or more concerned but regardless we had a plan, sort of.

 When it comes to jumping I guess you might say I’m a natural.